Saturday, August 31, 2013

 Facts

-In interview, Richard said: "Bill Hartnell was a long standing friend and we had worked together many times.
-When I played Lobos I sustained a severe blow to my left eye which caused some problems for the first episodes but we had to carry on."
-Two years after Richard's death, someone called Sven posted this credulity-stretching comment on Toby Hadoke's obituary for him (did Richard really believe in alien lizards and UFOs?).
+In 1959, Richard married beauty queen Marilyn Davies, recent winner of Miss Blackpool.
+In an interview, Richard said: "Bill Hartnell was a long standing friend and we had worked together many times.
+When I played Lobos I sustained a severe blow to my left eye which caused some problems for the first episodes, but we had to carry on."
+Two years after Richard's death, someone called Sven posted a comment on Toby Hadoke's obituary of him claiming he knew Richard in the 1960s, and that the actor claimed he'd witnessed ritual worship of alien creatures when he was a boy, and that the Quatermass and the Pit story was based on real events, when a UFO crashed in Victorian London...

 Bill Starkey (Xeron)